Marko-Cv/word-counter/README.md

 ## Usage
 1. Run one of the following:\
-a.
 To save a CSV of word counts only:
 ```
 python3 word_count.py --w
 ```